Welcome

 Lapwing Trail

 Explore the wetland and grassland on this 2 km (1.2 mile) trail, perfect for the whole family to explore the reserve.
-What can you see as you walk past hedgerows, ditches and fields?
-Keep your eyes peeled and ears open!
 The paths are hard surfaced with a gentle slope to the north east corner of the reserve.

 The paths are surfaced with a mixture of grass and granite chippings between 1 - 2.5 metres wide.
 They are relatively flat, with the exception of a gradient of 1 in 100 to the highest point in the north east corner near to Rookery Farm.